weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 ### ******Oct 2018 (#11068)**

-In HR Works, when an employee goes on vacation and requests for Leave salary advance, he/ she will be paid the salary till the leave start date and leave salary for the leave days.
+In HROn, when an employee goes on vacation and requests for Leave salary advance, he/ she will be paid the salary till the leave start date and leave salary for the leave days.
 The leave salary consists of gross salary excluding COLA, OTHER and MOBILE allowance.
 These allowances will be paid for the leave days along with month end payroll.
 Leave salary paid to the employee will be considered as leave salary advance and it will be recovered from the subsequent payrolls.

 In case if an employee has got any additional payments such as OT, Bonus or allowances (COLA, OTHER and MOBILE), those payments will be made only after recovering the leave salary advance paid to the employee.
 The client now requires that the recovery be made only from the paid leave salary components and if any additional payments are there, they should not be touched and have to be paid as usual.